anniesingh/help-international/README.md

 ### Summary

-An NGO works for the people of backward countries during the time of disasters and natural calamities, and requires to determine the list of countries which need more funds based on socio-economic factors.
+An NGO works for the people of underdeveloped countries during the time of disasters and natural calamities, and requires to determine the list of countries which need more funds based on various socio-economic factors.

 ### How to run?